leakless21/omoai/docs/GAP_ANALYSIS.md

 ## Previous Issues (Resolved)

+### No Previous Issues

-_None - this is the first documented issue_
+No previous issues - this is the first documented issue.

 ## Prevention Measures